 Sites with SSL are needed more and more every day.
 It’s ubiquitious enforcement challenges website encryption and is even an effort that Google has taken up.
 Certbot and Let’s Encrypt are popular solutions for big and small businesses alike because of the ease of implementation.
 Certbot is a software client that can be downloaded on a server, like our Ubuntu 18.04, to install and auto-renew SSLs.
 It obtains these SSLs by working with the well known SSL provider called Let’s Encrypt.
 In this tutorial, we’ll be showing you a swift way of getting HTTPS enabled on your site.
 Let’s get started!
 Continue reading “How to Setup Let’s Encrypt on Ubuntu 18.04”

-This guide was written for 64-bit Windows since a modern server is more likely to use it.
-There are a few potential issues with Apache on Win32 systems (non 64-bit) which you should be aware of and can find here.
+This guide was written for a 64-bit Windows server since a modern server is more likely to utilize that platform.
+There are also a few potential issues with Apache on a Win32 systems (non 64-bit) which you should be aware of and can be reviewed here.

 While there are several mirrors to choose from for downloading the pre-compiled Apache binaries for windows, we’ll be using ApacheHaus for our purposes.

 (This is the 64-bit version with OpenSSL version 1.1.1a included).
 If you would like to utilize an alternate version they are listed here:

 We will assume that you have installed all the latest available updates for your version of Windows.
 If not, it is very important to do so now to avoid unexpected issues.
 These instructions are specifically adapted from the directions provided by ApacheHaus where we obtained the binary package.
 You may find the entire document in the extracted Apache folder under the file “readme_first.html”.